daisy/pipeline/src/_wiki/Get-Help/User-Guide/Pipeline-as-Service.md

 includes the server, then follow the installation instructions for that package.

-## Starting and stopping the service
+## Starting and stopping the web service

 ### Windows